Gloria-21/Living-Salamanca/README.md

 To check the validity of the codes I have used [W3C Markup Validation](https://validator.w3.org/), [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) and [JS Hint](https://jshint.com/)

+* Index.html page has passed the validator with no error [index.html](/doc/validators/indexvalidator.png)
-INDEX.HTML / CONTACT-US.HTML
+* CONTACT-US.HTML
-Style.css page has passed the validation with 0 errors [style.css](/doc/validators/CSSValidator.png)
+* Style.css page has passed the validation with 0 errors [style.css](/doc/validators/CSSValidator.png)

 ### Performance